dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*

    OBS_MTD_FILE_WINDOW_BEGIN
      Used to control the lower bound of the window around the valid time to determine if a file should be used for processing by MTD.
-See :ref:`Directory_and_Filename_Template_Info` subsection called 'Use Windows to Find Valid Files.'
+See :ref:`Directory_and_Filename_Template_Info` subsection called 'Using Windows to Find Valid Files.'
 Units are seconds.
 If :term:`OBS_MTD_FILE_WINDOW_BEGIN` is not set in the config file, the value of :term:`OBS_FILE_WINDOW_BEGIN` will be used instead.
 If both file window begin and window end values are set to 0, then METplus will require an input file with an exact time match to process.

      | *Used by:*
      | *Family:*  [config]
      | *Default:* :term:`OBS_FILE_WINDOW_BEGIN`

    OBS_MTD_FILE_WINDOW_END
      Used to control the upper bound of the window around the valid time to determine if a file should be used for processing by MTD.
-See :ref:`Directory_and_Filename_Template_Info` subsection called 'Use Windows to Find Valid Files.'
+See :ref:`Directory_and_Filename_Template_Info` subsection called 'Using Windows to Find Valid Files.'
 Units are seconds.
 If :term:`OBS_MTD_FILE_WINDOW_END` is not set in the config file, the value of :term:`OBS_FILE_WINDOW_END` will be used instead.
 If both file window begin and window end values are set to 0, then METplus will require an input file with an exact time match to process.

      | *Used by:* MTD
      | *Family:*  [config]